koseiohara/PythonDirectAccess/README.md

 In n-th call of fread, rec+recstep*(n-1) th recored is read.

 ### \_\_del\_\_
-If class is vanished without closing the opened file, fclose() is called implicitly
+If class vanishes without closing the file, fclose() is called implicitly

 ### fclose
 close the file